 Handling different Visual Studio versions

-This article explains how to use the TwinCAT Automation Interface with different versions of Visual Studio, e.g. Visual Studio 2010 and 2012, in case you have installed two or more versions in parallel.
-It consists of the following topics:
+This article explains how to use the TwinCAT Automation Interface with different versions of Visual Studio, e.g. Visual Studio 2017 and 2019, if you have both or more versions installed at the same time.

-The following table shows the ProgIDs for the currently supported versions of Visual Studio:
+The following table shows the ProgIDs of the currently supported Visual Studio versions:

 Version